LDSSA/bootcamp/README.md

 - The Examples Notebook is a kind of "cheat sheet" that you can use to recall how  to use functions.
 It does **not** teach you any details.

 #### If (when) you have doubts about the materials
+Please checkout the [How to Ask for Help](https://github.com/LDSSA/wiki/wiki/How-to-ask-for-and-give-help) section

 #### If (when) you find bugs, typos or minor mistakes
 This repo is completely open source and is continuously improving over time.
 When you spot a mistake, please check whether it has been detected in the [issues](https://github.com/LDSSA/bootcamp/issues).
 If it hasn't, please open an issue, explaining in details where it is (e.g. in what notebook, and on what line), and how to reproduce the error.
 If it is an easy fix, feel free to make a pull request.